 Another result of this means that they also generate more energy than other stars.
 For example, R136a1 is thought to generate more energy in just four seconds than the Sun does in an entire year!

-Fact Number Four: Blue Giants Are Short Lived
+Fact Number Four: Blue Giant Stars Are Short-Lived

 There is a simple saying that applies to stars and their lifetime – the brighter the star, the quicker it dies.